 NMC Review of Post-Registration Standards

-The Nursing and Midwifery Council (NMC) has opened a public consultation on standards of education and practice for post-registration community nursing.
+The Nursing and Midwifery Council (NMC) has reviewed the standards of education and practice for post-registration community nursing.

 The Queen’s Nursing Institute is very concerned that the NMC proposes that in future there will be no field-specific (or ‘bespoke’) standards of proficiency for the five individual annotated qualifications.
 Community Specialist Practitioners are working at an advanced level of practice, leading the teams and the care provided for people with highly complex health needs.
 Each role requires both shared and specialist knowledge and skills.